Best Sunscreen for Florida: Protect Your Facial Results

 SPF 30 or higher for daily life, higher for long outdoor time

-• SPF 50 can be a better choice if you spend long periods outdoors, sweat heavily, or are protecting results after peels, pigment work, or corrective treatments.
+- SPF 50 can be a better choice if you spend long periods outdoors, sweat heavily, or are protecting results after resurfacing, brightening, or corrective facials.

 Higher SPF does not give you a free pass.
 You still need enough product and reapplication.